-As far as traditional department stores in Barcelona go look no further than the legendary El Corte Ingles.
+As far as traditional department stores in Barcelona go, look no further than the legendary El Corte Ingles.
 It’s actually the only department store left in Spain.
-It’s also the largest in Europe.
+And it’s also the largest in Europe.

-The nine floor flagship location can be found in Plaça de Catalunya.
-Here you’ll find pretty much anything under the sun in high end shopping to basic furniture to electronics and the city’s most celebrated supermarket.
+The nine-floor flagship location can be found in Plaça de Catalunya.
+You’ll find pretty much anything under the sun, from high-end shopping to basic furniture and electronics to the city’s most celebrated supermarket.

-Other locations are found at Portal del Angel or at 617 Avinguda Diagonal (Maria Cristina metro, green line L3).
+Other locations can be found at Portal del Angel or at 617 Avinguda Diagonal (Maria Cristina metro, green line L3).

 Website: El Corte Ingles.